Ultra Low Emission Zone (ULEZ)

 As a general guide, the ULEZ charge applies to diesel vehicles that do not meet Euro VI standards (those bought before 2016) and petrol cars and vans that do not meet Euro IV standards (those bought before 2006).
 We recommend that you check your vehicle before entering the zone using the following links:

-From 25 October 2021, the ULEZ is expanding from central London to create a single, larger zone up to, but not including, the North Circular Road (A406) and South Circular Road (A205).
-A section of the A4 between Chiswick Roundabout and Hogarth Roundabout is also excluded.
+On Monday 25 October 2021, the ULEZ expanded from central London to create a single, larger zone up to, but not including, the North Circular Road (A406) and South Circular Road (A205).
+A section of the A4 between Chiswick roundabout and Hogarth roundabout is also currently excluded.

-The scheme is being introduced in Chiswick because air pollution limits are still being exceeded in the expansion zone and poor air quality remains the biggest environmental risk to the health of all Londoners.
-In January 2021, TfL wrote to all Chiswick and Brentford residents living within approximately a mile of the ULEZ boundary to notify them of the start of the scheme.
+The scheme (outlined in green in the map below) was introduced in Chiswick because air pollution limits are still being exceeded in the expansion zone and poor air quality remains the biggest environmental risk to the health of all Londoners.

-Signs at every entry point will tell you when you are entering the zone and advance information signs will be installed on surrounding major roads.
+Signs at every entry point tell you when you are entering the zone and advance information signs have been installed on surrounding major roads.
 If you are parked but don’t drive, you don’t need to pay the ULEZ charge.